 Crazy Osprey Man, Mrs. Crazy Osprey Man and Osprey Girl

 If you are enjoying the osprey camera and blog, please consider a donation to the Chesapeake Conservancy so they are able to continue supporting programs such as this one.
-Go to http://www.chesapeakeconservancy.org today.
-Thank you!
+Go to http://chesapeakeconservancy.org today.
+Thanks very much!